How Will You do Lent 2026?

 “For half a century, CRS Rice Bowl has been a pillar of our work,” said Sean Callahan, CRS president and CEO.
 “It has given hope to millions of our sisters and brothers experiencing hunger.
 We are humbled by the generous support that Catholics across the United States have shown for CRS Rice Bowl and for their global family.”

-In celebration of CRS Rice Bowl’s 50th anniversary, supporters are invited to join in prayer and reflection throughout the Season of Lent.
+Supporters are invited to join in prayer and reflection throughout the Season of Lent.
 Everyone is also invited to visit crsricebowl.org and share a Lenten prayer intention on the interactive USA map.

 When you donate to CRS Rice Bowl, you are sharing your life and your abundance with the global family in need.
 Please return your Rice Bowl to Church on Good Friday.